oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/5-transform-data-load.md

     - Connection: DATAWAREHOUSE
     - Schema: DT\_DEMO\_DW

-    Note that in our workshop we are using the same autonomous database for the source and target connections to keep the setup simple.
+    Note that in our workshop we are using the same Autonomous AI Database for the source and target connections to keep the setup simple.
 However, the source and target connections can be entirely different.
-For example, the source might be a SQL Server database, and the target might be an autonomous database.
+For example, the source might be a SQL Server database, and the target might be an Autonomous AI Database.

     *Note*: Saving takes a few minutes while the tool connects to the data source to collect the table listing and associated metadata.